Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Related Work

 \section{Related Work}

-We did a detailed review and analysis of the most relevant existing efforts for ranking with LLM, including pointwise and listwise approaches in Section~\ref{sec:analysis}.
-These works and ours focus on the challenging zero-shot text ranking setting with LLMs without providing any examplers, conducting any fine-tuning, or training of an additional model.
-Prior to the recent efforts related to ranking with LLMs, most work focus on the supervised learning to rank problem~\citep{8186875,dasalc} by fine-tuning Pre-trained Language Models (PLMs) such as T5~\citep{monot5,zhuang2022rankt5,hui2022ed2lm} or BERT~\citep{nogueira2019passage, zhuang2021ensemble}, which serve as very strong baselines.
+We did a detailed review and analysis of the most relevant existing efforts for ranking with LLMs, including pointwise and listwise approaches in Section~\ref{sec:analysis}.
+These works and ours focus on the challenging unsupervised text ranking setting with LLMs without providing any demonstrations, conducting any fine-tuning, or training of an additional model.
+Prior to the recent efforts on ranking with LLMs, most work focus on the supervised learning to rank problem~\citep{8186875,dasalc} by fine-tuning Pre-trained Language Models (PLMs) such as T5~\citep{monot5,zhuang2022rankt5} or BERT~\citep{nogueira2019passage, zhuang2021ensemble}, which serve as very strong baselines.
+Very recently some work fine-tunes LLMs or distills from black-box LLMs~\citep{pradeep2023rankvicuna}, which is different from our setting.

-There has been a strong recent interest in exploring information retrieval in general with LLMs based approaches, due to the importance of the applications and the power of LLMs to understand textual queries and documents~\citep{dai2022promptagator,tay2022transformer,wang2023query2doc, jagerman2023query,bonifacio2022inpars}.
+There has been a strong recent interest in exploring information retrieval in general with LLMs based approaches~\citep{zhu2023large}, due to the importance of the applications and the power of LLMs to understand textual queries and documents~\citep{dai2022promptagator,tay2022transformer,wang2023query2doc, jagerman2023query,bonifacio2022inpars}.
 Several works leverage the generation power of LLMs to generate training data to train an additional downstream retrieval or ranking model, typically in the few-shot setting~\citep{dai2022promptagator}, which is a very different setting from ours.
 Recent methods in this family of methods such as Inpars~\citep{bonifacio2022inpars} still significantly underperforms fine-tuned baselines.
-ExaRanker~\citep{ferraretto2023exaranker} uses LLMs to generate explanations for ranking decisions, and uses such explanations in ranking model fine-tuning, showing limited performance benefits.
+ExaRanker~\citep{ferraretto2023exaranker} uses LLMs to generate explanations for ranking decisions, and uses such explanations in ranking model fine-tuning, showing limited ranking performance benefits (the major benefit was on data efficiency).
 HyDE~\citep{gao2022precise} uses LLMs to augment queries by generating hypothetical documents for unsupervised retrieval.
 These works do not directly explore the retrieval or ranking capability of LLMs, but mainly use LLMs as auxiliary tools to complement traditional paradigms, possibly limiting the benefits that LLMs can provide.
 New paradigms such as Differentiable Search Index (DSI)~\citep{tay2022transformer, wang2022neural} directly use Transformer memory to index documents for retrieval.
-Though novel, the performance gap from supervised baselines is still large.